Expand your business into Germany, even without an entity

 New Horizons enables your business to expand its operations into Germany, with or without an in-country subsidiary.

-Employment and Labour Laws in Germany
+Labour Laws in Germany

 AÜG Labor Leasing Licence in Germany